moocore: Core Algorithms for Multi-Objective Optimization#

 Exact computation of hypervolume#

 The following plots compare the speed of computing the hypervolume indicator in 3D, 4D, 5D and 6D.
-As the plots show, moocore is 100 times faster than the other packages and 1000 times faster than BoTorch and, by extension, Xopt.
+As the plots show, moocore is 100 times faster than the other packages and 1000 times faster than BoTorch and, by extension, Xopt and BoFire.
 BoTorch is not included for more than 4 objectives because it is tens of thousands of times slower than moocore.

 Approximation of the hypervolume#